Kurdiji

 About Kurdiji

-Kurdiji 1.0 – An app by Australian Indigenous Elders designed to save young Indigenous lives.
+Kurdiji 1.0 is an app by Australian Indigenous Elders designed to save young Indigenous lives.